 After lunch, join a local guide for an informative tour of the city, with time to explore its tree-lined squares and perhaps visit one of its traditional bars, many of which still brew their own beer.

 This evening the Captain’s Dinner takes place on board, during which delicious specialities of the regions you’ve visited will be served, hosted by the Captain himself, of course.
 After dinner, enjoy a final digestif in the bar while reflecting on the memories made on this wonderful cruise through the romantic heartlands of Germany’s most iconic rivers.

 Bid farewell to your friendly crew before transferring to Brussels to connect with the Eurostar service to London St Pancras International.

 - Deposit of only £250pp

-- Standard class reserved seat on Eurostar from London St. Pancras - Flights from the UK are available but may carry a supplement
+- Standard class seat on Eurostar from London St. Pancras - return UK flights are available, supplements may apply

 - 7 Nights on board your choice of River Cruise Ship

 - All Meals on board from dinner on your day of arrival until breakfast on your final day.
 Including Welcome Cocktails & Dinner & Captains Dinner

 - Guided tours of Cologne, Koblenz and Trier & visits to Boppard, Bernkastel, Rudesheim and Cochem